DGriffin91/ridiculous_bevy_hot_reloading/README.md

 }
 ```

 `#[make_hot]` replaces contents of the rotate function with one that will try to call the function from the dynamic library.
 If the library is not loaded it will call the original (but renamed) function.
-To make this possible, it adds the `lib_res: Res<HotReloadLib>` argument to the rotate system.
+To make this possible, it adds the `hot_reload_lib_internal_use_only: Res<HotReloadLibInternalUseOnly>` argument to the rotate system.

 ```rs
 // Recursive expansion of make_hot! macro